-The Corporation has income tax net operating loss carryforwards related to international operations of \$21.0 million, of which \$19.3 million have an indefinite life and \$1.7 million which expire through 2026.
-The Corporation has federal and state income tax net loss carryforwards of \$55.6 million, all of which are net operating losses that expire through 2041.
-The Corporation has recorded a deferred tax asset of \$9.1 million, reflecting the benefit of the loss carryforwards related to international and domestic operations.
+The Corporation has income tax net operating loss carryforwards related to international operations of \$20.1 million, of which \$18.4 million have an indefinite life and \$1.7 million which expire through 2029.
+The Corporation has federal and state income tax net loss carryforwards of \$47.9 million, all of which are net operating losses that expire through 2041.
+The Corporation has recorded a deferred tax asset of \$8.3 million, reflecting the benefit of the loss carryforwards related to international and domestic operations.

 Management assesses the available positive and negative evidence to estimate if sufficient future taxable income will be generated to utilize the existing deferred tax assets.
-As of December 31, 2022 the Corporation increased its valuation allowance by \$2.9 million to \$5.7 million, in order to measure only the portion of deferred tax assets that more likely than not will be realized.
-As of December 31, 2022, \$3.4 million of the total valuation allowance relates to foreign tax credits arising from branch operations that the Corporation believes it will be unable to utilize.
-The Corporation recorded a tax provision of \$2.7 million in the current year and \$0.7 million in prior year related to the valuation allowance on branch foreign tax credits.
+As of December 31, 2023 the Corporation decreased its valuation allowance by \$0.8 million to \$4.9 million, in order to measure only the portion of deferred tax assets that more likely than not will be realized.
+As of December 31, 2023, \$2.0 million of the total valuation allowance relates to foreign tax credits arising from branch operations that the Corporation believes it will be unable to utilize.
+The Corporation recorded a tax benefit of \$1.4 million in the current year as compared to a provision of \$2.7 million in prior year related to the valuation allowance on branch foreign tax credits.
 The amount of the deferred tax asset considered realizable, however, could be adjusted if estimates of future taxable income during the carryforward period are reduced or if objective negative evidence in the form of cumulative losses is no longer present and additional weight may be given to subjective evidence such as projections for growth.